slamdon/Swift-Lottie-Example/README.md

 ## Example

-Here is just a small sampling of the power of Lottie
+Here is some sample from the official site

 ![Example1](_Gifs/Examples1.gif)
 ![Example2](_Gifs/Examples2.gif)